wibbuffey/nsfp/README.md

 ## intro

 `nsfp` is an argument parser written in Node.js.
-It is only one function, leading to its incredible 203B size.
-(Yes, you read that right, 203 bytes.)
+It is only one function, and, using some... let's just say "cheaty" tactics, achieves a 260 byte size.
 It allows parsing for GCC-style options (starting with `-`) and Node-style options (long ones starting with `--` and short ones/abbreviations starting with `-`).
-It also allows you to implement custom commands.
-In its present state, it does not support options that require variables.
+It also supports options that require values.

 ## install